robinscholz/kirby-mux/README.md

 > **NOTE:** This plugin includes a .env.example file as well.

+## Caveats

+The plugin does not include any frontend facing code or snippets.
+In order to stream the videos from MUX you need to implement your own custom video player.
+[HLS.js](https://github.com/video-dev/hls.js/) is a good option for example.

 ## Plugin Development

 [Kirbyup](https://github.com/johannschopplich/kirbyup) is used for the development and build setup.